The Story of Destiny | Introducing our New Social Media Coordinator

 I love Pinterest!
 My mind has 30+ open tabs on a regular basis, so being able to neatly organize and categorize my thoughts, projects and ideas is a godsend.
 Although it’s got its share of issues, Instagram is a great app!
 It has helped me connect with many other creatives, artists and design entrepreneurs I would have never known before.
 Their inspiration goes a long way for me.
 Your work on social media can do the same for others.
 I also really enjoy the Repost App, which makes it very easy to share the work of others you collaborate with or admire!
 It easily copies the media and text from an Instagram post to your phone for your use.
 Artists and Organizations can use this to help spread each other’s messages!

 And our always favorite question.
 Best.
 Snack.
 Ever.

 There’s nothing better than a ripe mango!

-Destiny Washington is a visual designer based in Philadelphia who focuses on brand identity and social media.
+Destiny Washington is a visual designer based in Philadelphia who focuses on brand strategy and social media.
 Find more about her and her work here.